NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Submission_Process.md

 The Harmonization step is __NOT__ an automatic process that occurs when data is uploaded to the GDC.
 The GDC performs batch processing of submitted data for Harmonization only after verifying that the submission is complete.

-The following tests must pass before the data can be considered complete:

-1. All files that are registered have been uploaded and validated.
+QC checks are automatically run on all supplied metadata and data files.
+These fall into two categories: Critical or Warning errors.
+If an error is deemed Critical it must be resolved before a project can request harmonization.
+If a an error is categorized as Warning then the submitter should review this to verify the data have been submitted correctly.
+Details of all checks can be found [here](https://github.com/NCI-GDC/proto-bio-submitter-qc/tree/master/bio_submitter_qc/validators).
+A summary of the errors is found below:

+#### Critical

-2. There are no invalid characters in the `submitter_id` of any node.
+1. There are no invalid characters in the `submitter_id` of any node.
 The acceptable characters are alphanumeric characters [a-z, A-Z, 0-9] and `_`, `.`, `-`.
 Any other characters will interfere with the Harmonization workflow.

-3. There are no data files with duplicate md5sums.
+2. There are no data files with duplicate md5sums.

+3. There is no `aliquot` attached to multiple `sample` nodes of more than one sample_type.

+4. In `read_group`, the `library_strategy` should match the `library_selection`:
+        * Targeted Sequencing must be with either PCR or Hybrid Selection.
+        * WXS must be with Hybrid Selection.
+        * WGS must be with Random.

+5. The `target_capture_kit` property is completed when the selected `library_strategy` is `WXS`.
+Errors will occur if `Not Applicable` or `Unknown` is selected.

+6. For the `read_group` node, make sure that the `is_paired_end` is set to `true` for paired end sequencing and `false` for single end sequencing.

+#### Warning

+1. All files that are registered have been uploaded and validated.

-4. Clinical data nodes such as `demographic`, `diagnosis` and `clinical_supplement`, are linked to `case`.
+2. Clinical data nodes such as `demographic`, `diagnosis` and `clinical_supplement`, are linked to `case`.

-5. The `read_group` node is linked to a valid node:
+3. The `read_group` node is linked to a valid node:
     * `submitted_unaligned_reads`
     * `submitted_aligned_reads`
     * `submitted_genomic_profile`

-6. The `sample`-`analyte`-`aliquot` relationships are valid.
-Common problems can sometimes be:
-    * `aliquot` attached to `sample` nodes of more than one type.
-    * `aliquot` attached to more than one `sample` node, potentially valid but unusual.
+4. `aliquot` is attached to more than one `sample`.

-7. Each `aliquot` node is only associated with one `submitted_aligned_reads` file of the same `experimental_strategy`.
+5. Each `aliquot` node is only associated with one `submitted_aligned_reads` file of the same `experimental_strategy`.

-8. The information for the `platform` is in the `read_group` node.
-While the subsequent information about the platform is not required, it is beneficial to also have information on:
+6. The information for the `platform` is in the `read_group` node.
+This includes the following properties:
     * `multiplex_barcode`
     * `flow_cell_barcode`
     * `lane_number`

-9. In `read_group`, the `library_strategy` should match the `library_selection`:
-    * Targeted Sequencing must be with either PCR or Hybrid Selection.
-    * WXS must be with Hybrid Selection.
-    * WGS must be with Random.

-10. The `target_capture_kit` property is completed when the selected `library_strategy` is `WXS`.
-Errors will occur if `Not Applicable` or `Unknown` is selected.

-11. Check the nodes that are related to FASTQ files.
-For the `submitted_unaligned_reads` node, determine that the size is correct, the files are not compressed (`.tar` or `.tar.gz`), and there is a link to `read_group`.
-For the `read_group` node, make sure that the `is_paired_end` is set to `true` for paired end sequencing and `false` for single end sequencing.
+7. The `submitted_unaligned_reads` file is not larger than 10 GB.

+8. FASTQ file extension must be `.fq` or `.fq.gz`.  `tar.gz` or `tar` is not allowed.

+9.  `submitted_unaligned_reads` of data_format `FASTQ` is linked to multiple `read_group` nodes.
+MULTIPLE_FASTQ_READGROUPS = \

-Once complete, clicking the `REQUEST HARMONIZATION` button will indicate to the GDC Team and pipeline automation system that data processing can begin.
+Once user review is complete and all Critical errors are resolved, clicking the `REQUEST HARMONIZATION` button will indicate to the GDC Team and pipeline automation system that data processing can begin.

 ### Submit to the GDC for Harmonization